 We will be working with colleagues from the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.

-Prof Jeffrey Elman from the Department of Cognitive Science at UCSD will be advising researchers from LuCiD on the design and analysis for a number of our studies.
+Prof Jeffrey Elman from the Department of Cognitive Science at UCSD advised researchers from LuCiD on the design and analysis for a number of our studies.
+Jeff sadly passed away in June 2018.

 Dr Grzegorz Krajewski from the University of Warsaw will be supporting our Polish language projects.